 Prime Minister Shri Narendra Modi launched the ‘Make in India’ programme to encourage international companies to base their operations in India so that they can not only benefit from the huge Indian market but also export to other countries around the world.
-Under this programme, we are launching the Access India Programme (AIP), a first of its kind in the UK, to facilitate investments by small and medium scale companies in the UK into India.
+Under this programme, we have launched the Access India Programme (AIP), the first of its kind in the UK, to facilitate investments by small and medium scale companies in the UK into India.

 UKIBC was our Knowledge Partner for the phase one.
-And for the second phase also, UKIBC continues to be our Knowledge Partner.
+And for the second phase also – launched in January 2020 – UKIBC continues to be our Knowledge Partner.

 Since the launch of its first phase in September 2017, Access India Programme has selected 50 companies from all over UK in two cohorts.
 Now, with that continuity of Knowledge Partner, we will select minimum of 20 new companies in the second phase of Access India Programme.